core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Security of the Group Mode {#ssec-group-mode-security}

 The group mode defined in {{mess-processing}} relies on shared group keying material to protect communication within a group.
 Using the group mode has the implications discussed below.
-The following refers to group members as the endpoints in the group storing the latest version of the group keying material.
+The text in this section refers to group members as the endpoints in the group storing the latest version of the group keying material.

 * Source authentication of messages sent to a group is ensured through a countersignature, which is computed by the sender endpoint using its own private key and then appended to the message payload.
 The countersignature is also encrypted using a keystream derived from the group keying material (see {{compression-details}} and {{sssec-encrypted-signature-keystream}}).
 This ensures group privacy, i.e., an attacker cannot track an endpoint over two groups by linking messages between the two groups unless the attacker is also a member of both groups.